CTSteven/StockLiteBoard/README.md

 I found Vincent's blog about using python to build investment tool which could analyze and predict stock's reasonable price based on predicted future value.
 I am interest in investment.
 I start to work on 1st version , mainly reference to  Vincent's project.
 ( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information. )

-Then I start to change the framework , redesign  UI , improve performance,  try to make the application looks like a real tool for investor.
+Then I start to change the framework , redesign  UI , improve performance,  try to make this application looks like a real tool.
 You can go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app) to try it out.

 This application implement very simplified model to predict expected stock price.
 1. Annual_growth